SabotagePerformanceAppraisals/seattle-scrum/_posts/2020-03-14-you-wont-change-your-organization-without-an-optimization-goal.md

 * increase return on investment
 * survival
 * conformance to a plan
-* rate of developing features immediately
+* rate of developing features immediately (this week's velocity)
-* rate of developing features within this quarter
+* rate of developing features within this quarter (this quarter's velocity)
-* rate of developing features next year
+* rate of developing features next year (next year's velocity)

 ![LeSS is hard](../images/less-is-hard.png){: .align-center width="400"}